seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **STEPHANO**
 Come, swear to that; kiss the book: I will furnish
-it anon with new contents — swear.
+it anon with new contents -- swear.

 **TRINCULO**
 By this good light, this is a very shallow monster!
-I’m afeard of it!
+I'm afeard of it!
 A very weak monster!
 The face i' the moon!
 A most poor credulous monster!
 Well
 drawn, monster, in good sooth!

 **CALIBAN**
-I'll show thee every fertile inch o'th’ island;
+I'll show thee every fertile inch o'th' island;
 And I will kiss thy foot: I prithee, be my god.

 **TRINCULO**
 By this light, a most perfidious and drunken
-monster! when's god’s asleep, it’ll rob her bottle.
+monster! when's god's asleep, it'll rob her bottle.

 **CALIBAN**
-I'll kiss thy foot; I’ll swear myself thy subject.
+I'll kiss thy foot; I'll swear myself thy subject.

 **STEPHANO**
 Come on then; down, and swear.